vue-stripe/vue-stripe/README.md

 # Vue Stripe Checkout

 A vue plugin for Stripe checkout.
+I sh\*t you not, this plugin is the easiest to use.

 **Demo**